wigig-tools/qd-realization/README.md

 Only basic toolboxes should be needed to run the code.
 If this is not the case, please let the authors know.

 ## How to Run
-* `cd` to the `src` folder
-* Create a folder with the desired name for your scenario, e.g., `ScenarioTest`
-  * Creating a scenario in a subfolder is also allowed
-* Inside you scenario folder, create the `Input` folder
-  * Note: case sensitive
-  * Here all the input/configuration files should be placed.
-More information about the files needed and their format can be found in the documentation
-* Populate the `Input` folder
-  * If you are a new user, you could copy/paste the input folder of one of the `examples/` scenarios.
-Please do not overwrite these scenarios as they are used for testing
-* Open the `main.m` script and edit the variable `scenarioNameStr` with your scenario folder relative path, e.g., `scenarioNameStr = 'ScenarioTest';`
+* Open the `main.m` script and edit the variable `scenarioNameStr` with your scenario folder relative path if desired (please note that scenarios creation/configuration/interpretation is described in the documentation).
+* The software is configured to run the `examples/BoxLectureRoom` scenario by default.
 * Run the `main.m` script
-* Results can be found in the `Output` folder of the target scenario

 ### Documentation
 More details about the software can be found in the documentation ([docs/Documentation.pdf](docs/Documentation.pdf)).